top of page

 The Boy Who Cried Vermouth

 Every day the boy would go out to the fields to manage his flock of sheep.
 And every night, he would chat that Vermouth was out there threatening the sheep of MAGAland and here were the plans to defeat it.
 Because Vermouth was a dangerous creature that threatened all MAGAland sheep, all the armed men in the village would rush in to attack the beast with the plans Peter chatted to them.
-But not every one in the chat was privy to these secret plans.
+But not every one in the chat was supposed to be privy to these secret plans.
 In fact, one such person ran the local newspaper.

 Peter did this several times, but each time he had a different excuse and different people were allowed in the chat without permission.
 When he was asked why this happened, he said that it was a mistake, it would never happen again and that it was the fault of the previous ruler.